3dperceptionlab/unrealrox/docs/source/_site/getting_started/quickstart.rst

 .. _pivot tool: https://www.unrealengine.com/marketplace/pivot-tool
 .. _UnrealROX github: https://github.com/3dperceptionlab/unrealrox

-The main purpose of this tutorial is teaching you to successfully use UnrealROX in your scene.
+The main purpose of this tutorial is teaching you to successfully use UnrealROX in your scene [#f1]_.
-Note: this tutorial was done with Unreal Engine 4.18.
-We cannot guarantee UnrealROX work properly with other UE version.

-Hardware and software prerequisites
-###################################

-1. **Software**:

-	1.1 **Unreal Engine 4.18**.
-This tutorial was done with Unreal Engine (UE) 4.18.
-We cannot guarantee UnrealROX work properly with other UE versions.

-	2.1 **Visual Studio**.
-In order to compile UnrealROX you will need Visual Studio.
-We recommend to launch Unreal Engine from Visual Studio selecting *robotrix* as starting point (important to avoid compiling the entire engine) and compiling the project in *Development editor* mode for a better performance.

-2. **Hardware**:

-	2.1. **GPU**.
-Make sure your GPU driver is well installed and updated.
-You need a good GPU to run smoothly a photorealistic scene alongside UnrealROX system.

-	2.2 **Overall hardware requirements**.
-For a smooth experience in photorealistic virtual environments rendered by Unreal Engine we recommend a good performance hardware configuration.

-	2.3 **VR headset**.
-Check if Oculus VR and/or HTC Vive PRO perform properly and if their installation and calibration was done correctly to achieve a good tracking.

-3. **You are ready for the next step!**

-After checking prerequisites section and in order to get started with UnrealROX you need to perform the following steps:
+First of all, please check and satisfy all the :ref:`requirements`.
+Now in order to get started with UnrealROX you need to perform the following steps:

 How to import your scene to UnrealROX